oasis-tcs/openc2-oc2ls/oc2ls.md

 "What is IACD", __IACD__, Integrated Adaptive Cyber Defense, 3/17/2018, https://www.iacdautomate.org/

 ###### [JSON-Schema]
-"JSON Schema, a vocabulary that allows you to annotate and validate JSON documents.", retrieve 9/26/2022, https://json-schema.org/
+"JSON Schema, a vocabulary that allows you to annotate and validate JSON documents.", retrieved 9/26/2022, https://json-schema.org/

 ###### [UML]